stadiumphenom/cr4wlr/JOURNAL.md

 # Development Journal

-This journal tracks significant feature additions, bug fixes, and architectural decisions in the cr4wlr project.
+This journal tracks significant feature additions, bug fixes, and architectural decisions in the krauler project.
 It serves as both documentation and a historical record of the project's evolution.

 ## [2025-04-17] Added Content Source Selection for Markdown Generation